A Resolution for Repentance and Transformation

 We commit to:

-- Include representatives of the LGBTQIA community in the creation of any resource, document, or policy that specifically affects LGBTQIA people.
+- Include LGBTQIA people and/or representative allies in the creation of any resource, document, or policy produced or distributed by the denomination that specifically affects LGBTQIA people.

-- Require that the Executive Board consult with LGBTQIA leaders13 to create an LGBTQIA constituency group with representation on the Constituency Leaders Council and/or other denomination-wide leadership groups.
+- Require that the Executive Board consult with LGBTQIA leaders12 to create an LGBTQIA constituency group with representation on the Constituency Leaders Council and/or other denomination-wide leadership groups.

 - Follow the leadership of LGBTQIA Mennonites to provide support and resources for LGBTQIA leaders in the church.
 This should involve investment of denominational time and money.